kermitt2/biblio-glutton/Readme.md

 wget -c --header='Crossref-Plus-API-Token: Bearer __Crossref-Plus-API-Token-Here_' https://api.crossref.org/snapshots/monthly/YYYY/MM/all.json.tar.gz
 ```

-Without Metadata Plus subscription, it's possible to use the Academic Torrents CrossRef dumps.
+Without Metadata Plus subscription, it's possible to use the Academic Torrents Crossref dumps.
 For instance, with the Linux command line `aria2` and a high speed internet connection (e.g. 500Mb/s), the dump can be downloaded in a few minutes.
-However, the coverage gap will be important and updating these older snapshot via the normal CrossRef Web API will take an enormous amount of time.
+However, the coverage gap will be important and updating these older snapshot via the normal Crossref Web API will take an enormous amount of time.

 * DOI to PMID and PMC mapping: available at Europe PMC and regularly updated at ftp://ftp.ebi.ac.uk/pub/databases/pmc/DOI/PMID_PMCID_DOI.csv.gz,